-If you missed the recent Where the Chefs Eat Jewish Culinary Tour with Chefs Matt Marcus and Justin Turner, you’re in luck.
-We’ve put together a list of the top Jewish and kosher restaurants in Houston.
-Whether you keep kosher or not, these restaurants are recognized for their authentic fare and they’re keeping alive culinary traditions important to the Jewish community.
-Ranging from traditional to modern interpretations of classic favorites, these restaurants are sure to have an option for the foodie in you.
+Whether for religious reasons or just a healthier approach to eating, many people are exploring kosher cuisine.
+There are a number of local restaurants recognized for their authentic fare and they’re keeping alive culinary traditions important to the Jewish community.
+Ranging from traditional to modern interpretations of classic favorites, these eateries are sure to have an option for the foodie in you.

 For those not familiar with Jewish cuisine, “kosher” is a Yiddish word that means “suitable,” “pure,” and disease-free.
-Click here for more information about what it means to live up to such a certification.
-Bear in mind, not all of these Jewish restaurants are actually kosher, so if you are practicing, do your homework.
+Click here for more information about kosher establishments in Houston.

 Sigmund, Sol, and Max Jucker came all the way from Poland after surviving the Nazi occupation to open Three Brothers Bakery here in 1949.
 Rising from humble beginnings, their bakeries have become iconic in Houston.
 There you can still find European style breads, pastries, cookies, and many other award-winning desserts.